luca-conterio/ROS_Project/odom_project/README.md

 First Robotics Project - Politecnico di Milano 2018/2019

 ## Overview
-The goal of this simple project is to retrieve data from a bag file recorded by sensors of an autonomous car and to compute its odometry, both using **Differential Drive** kinematics and **Ackerman** model.
+The goal of this simple project is to retrieve data from a bag file recorded by sensors of an autonomous car and to compute its odometry, both using **Differential Drive** kinematics and **Ackermann** model.
 It uses **ROS (Robot Operating System)** to retrieve the data, to compute the odometry and to publish the results.

 ## Project Structure